 In general, using or abusing opioid medications can lead to adverse effects such as nausea, constipation, stomach discomfort, mental confusion, dry mouth, drowsiness, decreased respiratory rate, addiction, overdose, and death.

 The most common side effects of Percocet include dizziness, lightheadedness, drowsiness, nausea, and vomiting.
-Hydrocodone can result in side effects similar to those of Percocet, however, it can also cause decreased respiration rate, decreased heart rate, and decreased blood pressure due to its effect on your Central Nervous System.
+Hydrocodone can result in side effects similar to those of Percocet; however, it can also cause decreased respiration rate, decreased heart rate, and decreased blood pressure due to its effect on your Central Nervous System.

 After taking either of these substances for an extended period of time, you can become physically dependent.
-At this time, once you attempt to stop taking the drug you are at an increased risk of experiencing withdrawal symptoms such as nausea, vomiting, diarrhea, muscle aches, joint pain, fever, chills, fatigue, etc.
+At this time, once you attempt to stop taking the drug, you are at an increased risk of experiencing withdrawal symptoms such as nausea, vomiting, diarrhea, muscle aches, joint pain, fever, chills, fatigue, etc.

 Opioids to Treat Arthritis Pain

-In general, opioid analgesics are not recommended for treating conditions like arthritis- it is definitely not going to be your physician’s first choice of treatment options due to the likelihood of negative side effects and potential for abuse and addiction.
+In general, opioid analgesics are not recommended for treating conditions like arthritis- it is definitely not going to be your physician’s first choice of treatment option due to the likelihood of negative side effects and the potential for abuse and addiction.
 Occasionally, opioids may be prescribed to treat arthritis if other means of relief have not been effective.

 Opioids might not be effective in relieving the symptoms of arthritis.
 But even if they are, the patient may develop a tolerance to it over time.
 So after taking the same dosage for several months, the pain-relieving effects of the narcotic medication will likely diminish.

 The negative side effects of opioid medications can affect anyone, but there are several risks that can be particularly serious or even life-threatening for older adults.
-These can include sedation, mental confusion, sleepiness, and mental clouding which can all significantly increase their fall risk and their risk of fractures caused by falls.
+These can include sedation, mental confusion, sleepiness, and mental clouding, which can all significantly increase their fall risk and their risk of fractures caused by falls.

 Opioids can also put older adults at a higher risk of heart attack or heart failure.
-As well as, disordered breathing such as shallow breathing patterns or slow breathing, especially while sleeping.
+As well as disordered breathing such as shallow breathing patterns or slow breathing, especially while sleeping.